julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, May 30, 2025.
+Saturday, May 31, 2025.
 Quote of the day:

-> "If all the economists were laid end to end, they'd never reach a conclusion." - George Bernard Shaw
+> "Every man is born an original, but sadly, most men die copies." - Abraham Lincoln